-Okehampton is currently (May 2020) without a Chamber of Trade but does have active organisations who promote the work of local traders which encourages a healthy economy.
+Okehampton is without a Chamber of Trade but does have active organisations who promote the work of local traders which encourages a healthy economy.
+The Town Council is working with West Devon Borough Council to ascertain the feasibility of the creation of a Business Improvement District.